Norvik-Alexian/Python-University/5. Python_Iterations/README.md

 * number - which is the number of executions you'd like to run the stmt

 Where the timeit.timeit() function returns the number of seconds it took to execute the code.

+## If/elif/else
+To check conditions in Python we can use if/elif/else, only if is mandatory elif and else are optional. \
+To check multiple conditions we can use **and** and **or** keywords.